lmiguelgato/streamlit-demos/README.md

 ### Acknowledgments

-The core ideas for this app were borrowed from [this](https://youtu.be/ZZ4B0QUHuNc) great series of tutorials.
+The core ideas for these apps were borrowed from [this](https://youtu.be/ZZ4B0QUHuNc) great series of tutorials.